w3tecch/express-typescript-boilerplate/README.md

 ### Cleaning the project
 * Run `npm run clean` to remove all generated JavaScript files.
-* Run `npm run db:clean` to drop all tables of the database.

 ### Building the project and run it
 * Run `npm run build` to generated all JavaScript files from your TypeScript sources.
 After this step you can deploy the app on any server.